If you are new to blogging, you are probably wondering about self hosted WordPress vs. WordPress.com and how they are different.

-Self hosted WordPress is called “self hosted” WordPress because you – as the website owner – purchase a hosting plan from a hosting company like SiteGround (which is the web host that I use).
+Self hosted WordPress is called “self hosted” because you – as the website owner – purchase a WordPress hosting plan from a hosting company.

-The whole WordPress.org vs WordPress.com issue comes about because there is a misconception that WordPress.org is also a host, which it is not.
+A lot of the confusion of WordPress.org vs WordPress.com issue is due to a misconception that self hosted WordPress (also known as WordPress.org) is also a host, which it is not.